jimboca/ISYHelper/README.md

 The variables defined by the Helpers will all start with "s.IH." (will make this configurable) followed by the device 'name', followed by the variable name.
 For example if you defined your DateAndTime Helper name as 'DT', then it will set variables like "s.IH.DT.Minute" on your ISY.
 When isyhelper starts up it will check for the variables that it needs to exist, and will quit with an error if they are not.

+## ssl

+You can enable SSL by setting the certificate and private_key params to point to your files.

 # Helpers

 ISYHelper defines unique Helper modules for the type of device, and has been written in a way to make adding any new helpers as easy as possible.